Good Shepherd Children's Home / Children's Home Industrial School for Girls, Leytonstone, Essex

 The original buildings on Davies Lane no longer survive.

-- The Berkshire Record Office, 9 Coley Avenue, Reading, Berkshire RG1 6AF.
+- Berkshire Record Office, Berkshire Record Office, 9 Coley Avenue, Reading, Berks RG1 6AF.
 Holds the Clewer Sisters' archives.

 - Records for baptisms for children from the Home in 1890-91, performed at Holy Trinity Church, Harrow Green, have been transcribed by Waltham Forest FHS and can be searched online.